 South Norfolk food waste collections

-From May 2026, you’ll be able to recycle your food waste with our new weekly collection service.
-We’ll be rolling out the service in stages, with all households being included by the end of September 2026.
+From July 2026, you’ll be able to recycle your food waste with our new free weekly collection service.
+We’ll be rolling out the service in phases, with all households included by the end of September 2026.

 This initiative will help us cut down on waste and transform leftovers into energy and fertiliser, creating a cleaner, greener South Norfolk.